sideral/financewatch/README.md

 ### How to run

 1. Start the server with `node index.js`.
-2. Call the API by running `curl localhost:8000/stock/GOOG`.
+2. Call the API by running `curl -X GET localhost:8000/stock/GOOG`.
 3. You can change `GOOG` with any other Stock Ticker Symbol.

 ### License